-- (1) By letter of 14 December 2007, received by the Commission on 18 December 2007, Belgium asked the Commission to decide whether waiving the entry in the accounts of import duties was justified under Article 220(2)(b) of Regulation (EEC) No 2913/92 and, in the alternative, whether the remission of those duties was justified under Article 239 of the same Regulation, in the following circumstances. - (2) On 25 November 1998 a Belgian customs agent submitted to the Belgian customs authorities eight declarations for release for free circulation of fresh bananas originating in Colombia.
-On 2 December 1998 he submitted two more declarations for the same product.
+- (1) By letter of 14 December 2007, received by the Commission on 18 December 2007, Belgium asked the Commission to decide whether waiving entry in the accounts of import duties was justified under Article 220(2)(b) of Regulation (EEC) No 2913/92 and, in the alternative, whether the remission of those duties was justified under Article 239 of the same Regulation, in the following circumstances. - (2) On 13 December 1999 a Belgian customs agent submitted to the Belgian customs authorities six declarations for release for free circulation of fresh bananas originating in Colombia.
 The customs agent was acting as indirect representative of a Belgian company. - (3) At the time, imports into the Community of bananas originating in non-ACP third countries, and in particular Colombia, qualified for favourable tariff treatment under the tariff quota provided for in Council Regulation (EEC) No 404/93 of 13 February 1993 on the common organisation of the market in bananas2.
 Products covered by import licences issued by the authorities of a Member State in accordance with Article 17 of the version of Regulation (EEC) No 404/93 in force at the time were eligible for favourable tariff treatment on release for free circulation, within the limits of the tariff quota concerned.